-Key audit matters The key audit matters that we identified in the current year were:Going Concern (see material uncertainty relation to going concern section)Impairment of the investment in associate Within this report, key audit matters are identified as follows: Newly identified S Increased level of risk Similar level of risk Solution Decreased level of risk Materiality The group materiality that we used in the current year was US\$ 762,000 which was determined on the basis of 2% of net assets.
+Key audit matters The key audit matters that we identified in the current year were: Going concern (see material uncertainty related to going concern section) Impairment of the investment in associate Within this report, key audit matters are identified as follows: Newly identified ○ Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used for the group financial statements was US\$ 750,000 which was determined on the basis of 2% of net assets.
 Scoping Our audit scope included both the Zanaga Iron Ore Company Limited parent company and its 100% owned subsidiary, Zanaga UK Services Limited.
-Significant changes in our approach There were no significant changes in our approach.
+Significant changes in our approach There were no significant changes in our approach. - had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.